Creamline–Petro Gazz rivalry: 2019–2023: Creamline dominance

 Following the 2019 Reinforced Conference, the rivalry would largely be dominated by Creamline.
 From the 2019 Open Conference to the 2023 Second All-Filipino Conference, Creamline would go 17–1 against Petro Gazz.
 That stretch included three championship series.

 The second championship series between the two teams happened in the 2019 Open Conference.
 Creamline not only swept the series, but also won both games in straight sets.
 The next championship series happened in the 2022 Open Conference, which once again featured a Creamline sweep.
 This is then followed by their championship series in the 2023 First All-Filipino Conference, but this time around, Petro Gazz were able to win the first game of the series, giving the Cool Smashers their first loss against the Angels since the 2019 Reinforced Conference championship.
 However, Creamline went on to win the next two games to claim their sixth title.
 After the 2023 Second All-Filipino Conference, Creamline led 23–5 in games against Petro Gazz.

-2024–present: Petro Gazz steps up
+2024–present: End of rivalry

 After four years of Creamline dominance, the series began to equalize as both teams would split the season series in 2024 with two wins apiece, going 1–1 in both the All-Filipino and Reinforced conferences.
 In the 2024–25 All-Filipino Conference, the two teams met once again in the championship.
 The first two games of the series reached five sets with Petro Gazz winning the first and Creamline winning the second.
 In the third game, in four sets, the Angels clinched their third title and their second against the Cool Smashers.

+On November 24, 2025, during the quarterfinals of the 2025 Reinforced Conference, Petro Gazz defeated Creamline in four sets, which ended the latter's streak of 19 straight podium finishes.
+On January 10, 2026, Petro Gazz took a leave of absence, thus putting a stop to the rivalry.
+However, a majority of the disbanded Angels roster were signed by the Nxled Chameleons, potentially setting up its spiritual successor.